thanushpatlolla/MNIST-NN/README.md

 - [ ] CNN implementation for better CIFAR-10 performance
 - [ ] Additional activation functions
 - [ ] Learning rate finder
+- [ ] Make each layer its own class (configurable to do things other than classify, makes it easier to add batchnorm/layernorm/dropout/convolutions)

 ## 📄 License